-The WLA relies on volunteers to monitor water quality and connect with property owners who care passionately about Walloon.
+The WLAC relies on volunteers to monitor water quality and connect with property owners who care passionately about Walloon.
 Volunteering is a great way to turn neighbors to friends and create connections and lasting memories.

 Membership committee members solicit memberships and evaluate ideas to enhance member value.
 Using a system of neighborhood representatives and captains, they visit door to door to invite neighbors to become members.

 Environmental Impact Committee

 The EIC oversees treatment of Eurasian Watermilfoil on the Lake, along with research into causes and ways to reduce Swimmers Itch.
 The WLAC is a member of the Michigan Swimmers Itch Partnership.